canmom/canmom.github.io/_posts/crit/baru/2020-09-12-tyrant-5-genocide.md

 When we invoke these factors to attempt to explain why a genocide happened at a particular place and time, we sort of remove the focus from the people actually carrying it out---people who are, in Baru's words, undoubtedly 'doing evil'.
 She describes the dilemma of analysing broad historical forces effectively; we can simply replace Falcest with the force of capitalism and colonialism and more generally history.

 I think as far as my belief, I find it hard not to accept that the *capacity* for 'unimaginably' heinous atrocities, like the corpse mutilations etc. which always accompany a genocide, exists in just about everyone.
 Just like the capacity to treat people abusively, or disregard obvious harms.
 Our behaviour is in many ways incredibly *plastic*---though we change on very slow timescales.
-But I'll come back to this question of subjectivity and intent later, once we've considered Baru's plan against Falcrest.
+But I'll come back to this question of subjectivity and intent later, when we consider Baru's explanation for Falcrest's power.

 ## The significance of genocide